Object complement

-In grammar, an object complement is a predicative expression that follows a direct object of an attributive ditransitive verb or resultative verb and that complements the direct object of the sentence by describing it.
+In grammar, an object complement is a predicative expression that follows a direct object of an attributive ditransitive or resultative verb and that complements the direct object of the sentence by describing it.
 Object complements are constituents of the predicate.
 Noun phrases and adjective phrases most frequently function as object complements.

 Examples

 The object complement is bold in the following examples: